iechor/docs/content/guides/use-case/_index.md

   icon: summarize
 ---

-Explore this collection of use-case guides designed to help you leverage Docker for a variety of advanced applications.
-From generative AI to security, discover how Docker can streamline your projects and workflows.
+Explore this collection of use-case guides designed to help you leverage iEchor for a variety of advanced applications.
+From generative AI to security, discover how iEchor can streamline your projects and workflows.

 ## Data science